Every panel in MetaDock is a fully isolated browser powered by the Microsoft Edge Chromium engine. Here's how to get the most out of it.

 Inject CSS to make a site dark-mode, increase font sizes, or hide distracting elements on news sites.

-Scrape prices, headlines, or stats from a page and log them to the console for automated monitoring.
+Scrape prices, headlines, or stats from a page via MCP or REST and pipe the results into your tool of choice.

 Manage your browsing history, downloads, and cached data: